kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-start-kcp.md

 Running the kcp server creates a hidden subdirectory named `.kcp` to hold all sorts of state related to the server.
-If you have run it before and want to start over from scrath then you should `rm -rf .kcp` first.
+If you have run it before and want to start over from scratch then you should `rm -rf .kcp` first.

 Use the following commands to: (a) run the kcp server in a forked